Kevin Foote (rugby union): Coaching

 Foote was an assistant coach at Ikeys from 2008 to 2010.
 He was promoted to head coach in 2011, guiding Ikeys to their first Varsity Cup title.
 Foote moved to Australia as a defensive consultant to the Western Force in 2013, and joined the Force full-time as the backs coach for the 2014 Super Rugby season.
 He was appointed, alongside David Wessels, as co-head coach of the Perth Spirit for the inaugural season of Australia's National Rugby Championship in 2014.
 After a two season gap, Foote returned to the head coach role for Perth Spirit in 2017.

 In May 2021, Foote was named interim head coach of the Melbourne Rebels after the departure of David Wessels.
+In 2024, Kevin was appointed as the new South Africa U20 head coach.

+Under Foote, the South Africa U20 side won the 2025 World Rugby U20 Championship in Italy, defeating New Zealand 23–15 in the final on 20 July 2025.
+In 2026, the team won the U20 Rugby Championship for the first time, clinching the Southern Hemisphere title with a game to spare after a 56–17 win over Australia in Gqeberha on 3 May 2026.
+They then retained their world crown at the 2026 World Rugby U20 Championship in Georgia, beating France 16–5 in the final on 19 July 2026 to become the first South African under-20 side to successfully defend the title.